manobhiram-123/databricks-training/week-1/day-3/README.md

 # Learning Outcomes

-After completing Day-3, you will be able to:
+After completing Day-3, i  will be able to:

 * Sort records using ORDER BY
 * Perform joins between tables